 Seligman has been a focal point for waves of nostalgic travelers who returned to what's left of Route 66 and its roadside attractions.
 It helps that Seligman is on one of the longest remaining stretches of the highway.

 The unincorporated town is about 85 miles from Kingman.
 Add 17 miles to the trip by driving on an old alignment of Route 66, known as Crookton Road (Exit 139) that you pick up just west of Ash Fork.

-Seligman also stands out because of the Delgadillo family.
+Today, Seligman stands out because of the Delgadillo family.
 Angel Delgadillo, a local barber since 1947, founded the Historic Route 66 Association of Arizona and pushed for state and federal recognition of the highway in the late 1980s.
 As a child, he recalled seeing flickering headlights of cars on Route 66 shining into his family's home and how he would make shadow figures on the wall.

 Angel's brother Juan Delgadillo built the Snow Cap Drive-in with salvaged lumber in 1953.
 It has become an essential stop for Route 66 visitors.
 Juan was a jokester with a schtick for customers using doctored squeeze bottles of ketchup and mustard, frayed napkins and straws, and a Milkshake candy bar in a cup.
 He died in 2004.
 His children and grandchildren still operate the drive-in.